The Canyon (album)

 The Canyon is the seventh studio album by American rock band the Used.

-The album was released as double album on October 27, 2017, through Hopeless Records and is dedicated to Tregen, a friend of Bert McCracken, who shot himself in Provo Canyon after coming off his anti-depressants for about a week.
+The album was released as double album on October 27, 2017, through Hopeless Records and is dedicated to Tregen Lewis, a friend of singer Bert McCracken's, who shot himself in Provo Canyon about a week after ceasing use of anti-depressants.
 It is the only studio album to feature guitarist Justin Shekoski since Quinn Allman's departure in 2015.

-It was highly acclaimed by critics and fans alike and appearing on many best-of-the-year lists, though it only peaked at 50 on the Billboard 200.
+The Canyon was highly acclaimed by critics and fans alike and appeared on many best-of-the-year lists, though sales were relatively disappointing as the album peaked at 50 on the Billboard 200.

 Background and production

-On February 2, 2015, the band announced that guitarist Quinn Allman be on a temporary leave of absence for a year; Justin Shekoski of Saosin was brought in to fill Allman's role.
+On February 2, 2015, the band announced that guitarist Quinn Allman took a temporary leave of absence for a year, with Justin Shekoski of Saosin stepping in as guitarist.
 On November 19, the group officially parted ways with Allman and made Shekoski a full-time member.
-Following this, the group went on tour to celebrate 15 years of being a band in April and May 2016.
+Following this, the group went a short tour in April and May 2016 to celebrate their 15th anniversary.
 Further dates were added extending it into June, before a second leg in August and September was added.

 The Canyon is the group's first album to feature production from Ross Robinson.
 Previous albums utilized John Feldmann (with the exception of Artwork, produced by Matt Squire).
-The album was recorded using analog equipment with no click-tracks or backing vocals to achieve a raw sound.
+The album was the band's first recorded using entirely analog equipment, with no click-tracks or backing vocals, to achieve a raw sound.
 Some of the song titles reference David Foster Wallace, Syria and The Odyssey, among others.

 The Canyon is also the group's first and only studio album with guitarist Justin Shekoski.
 On Shekoski's addition to the band, in an interview with Billboard, lead singer Bert McCracken stated Shekoski's "lust for life and passion for art is inspiring.
 It's been a fire underneath The Used.
 It's a new chapter of a brand new book" and "since Justin became a part of the Used it's been nothing but exciting for the next step."
 The band members were inspired following the live recording of Live and Acoustic at the Palace (2016), and wanted to reflect the live experience in their new album.